opticdev/optic-custom-rules-starter/README.md

 Things to do
-- Add in typescript configuration
 - decide whether optic CLI should be installed separately or globally
+- add local running + tests

 - Write up README
   - quick start guide